Weatherlights/PolicyApplicator-for-Microsoft-Intune/Binaries/Ready to use Agent/Readme.md

 This is the ready to use agent installer.
-You need to deploy the agent installer to your intune managed devices so the policies get applied.
+You need to deploy the agent installer to your intune managed devices so the policies getting applied.

 The agent installer does 3 things:
 * Install the following files: